bratpeki/bash-scripts/README.md

 - [ffmpeg](http://ffmpeg.org/), used for screen recording via `screenrec`
 - [mpv](https://mpv.io/), used by `ytmpv` to stream YouTube videos
 - [scrot](https://manpages.ubuntu.com/manpages/xenial/man1/scrot.1.html), used by `screencap` to capture the screen
+- [systemd](https://systemd.io/), used for getting available keyboard layouts
 - [youtube-dl](https://youtube-dl.org/), used for accessing YouTube metadata and video content

 ## Configuration